 AASB 2023-5 Amendments to Australian Accounting Standards - Lack of Exchangeability, amends AASB 121 and AASB 1 to require entities to apply a consistent approach to determining whether a currency is exchangeable into another currency and the spot exchange rate to use when it is not exchangeable.
 It has mandatory application from 1 January 2025.
-2. Summary of Material Accounting Policies (continued)

-AASB S2 Climate-related Disclosures, sets out disclosure requirements about an entity's climaterelated risks and opportunities that could reasonably be expected to affect the entity's cash flows, access to finance or cost of capital over the short, medium or long term.
+AASB S2 Climate-related Disclosures, sets out disclosure requirements about an entity's climate-related risks and opportunities that could reasonably be expected to affect the entity's cash flows, access to finance or cost of capital over the short, medium or long term.
 The main climate-related financial disclosure requirements relate to governance, strategy, risk management, metrics and targets including information about scenario analysis and Scope 1, 2 and 3 greenhouse gas emissions and climate-related financial information.
 Cyclopharm currently expects to be a Group 3 entity under AASB S2, with mandatory application from 1 January 2027.